tylercona/project/README.md

 # Ambient Temperature and Humidity Observer

-The motivation for this project is to provide a tool for people in electronics manufacturing or any other field who are interested in the ambient temperature and humidity of the room in which raw materials are stored in.
-At my current place of employment, it is important that we capture the ambient temperature and humidity of the room in which experiments are being conducted in, and where raw materials are stored in because we want the materials to stay free of any moisture and be stored in rooms as dry as possible.
+<p>The motivation for this project is to provide a tool for
+people in electronics manufacturing or any other field who are interested in the ambient temperature and humidity of the room in which raw materials are stored in.
+At my current place of employment where we manufacture electronics using organic materials that are suscepible to moisture absorbtion it is important that we capture the ambient temperature and humidity of the room in which experiments are being conducted in, and where raw materials are stored in.
+Ideally we want the materials to stay free of any moisture and be stored in rooms as dry as possible.</p>

-In this project, I will be using a DHT22 Temperature and Humidity Sensor Module and a Raspberry Pi 4 accompanied by Flask.
+<p>In this project, I will be using a DHT22 Temperature and Humidity
+Sensor Module and a Raspberry Pi 4 accompanied by Flask to run a web server.
 The purpose of the project is to use the Raspberry Pi to draw data from the sensor and display it clearly on a web server or an external display connected to the Raspberry Pi.
 A web server will be hosted using Flask and hosted on a local server for the user.
-Using Python and HTML a code will be scripted to provide instructions to the Raspberry Pi to collect data from the sensor module and display it on a live updating web server.
-Using this product any person can be able to quickly receive an accurate reading of the ambient temperature and humidity for experimental logging or storage quality check.
+Using Python and HTML, a code will be scripted to provide instructions to the Raspberry Pi to collect data from the sensor module through GPIO and display it on a live updating web server.
+Using this product any person can be able to quickly receive an accurate reading of the ambient temperature and humidity for experimental logging or storage quality check.</p>

 <p>Below is an image of the Raspberry Pi connected to the DHT sensor module using a GPIO Extension Board and solderless breadboard.</p>